-What is meant by this "label"?
-As I have mentioned before, there is often much variation between books or teachers who are trying to explain these gifts.
-The truth is that we have little more to go on than the names of the gifts themselves, and possibly examples where they are used in the lives of Bible characters.
+What is meant by this label, a "prophetic-utterance"?
+We have little more to go on than the names of the gifts themselves, and possibly examples where they are used in the lives of Bible characters.
 There is no systematic definition given for most of the gifts listed in the NT passages dealing with spiritual gifts.
 Often the elaborate descriptions given by some are nothing more than personal opinion, some of it very imaginative and misguided.
-With regard to the gift of prophecy, there is a wide expanse of opinion, ranging from those who emphasize that the gift is nothing more than preaching, to those who insist it is only a predictive foretelling of future events.
-As I researched the meaning of the term in the Greek language, and in the background of OT usage, it is clear that both elements can be evident at times.
-A prophetic utterance can embody either a forthtelling of God's word revealed to the prophetmouthpiece for the recipient-hearers, or it can include a foretelling of something yet to come, which the recipients are to prepare for or be warned of.
+Some teach that prophecy is nothing more than preaching.
+Others emphasize the foretelling of future events.
+A study of the meaning of the term in the Greek language, and in the background of OT usage, reveals that both elements can be evident at times.
+A prophetic utterance can embody either a forthtelling of God's word, revealed to the prophetmouthpiece for the recipient-hearers, ...or it can include a foretelling of something yet to come, which the recipients are to prepare for or be warned of.
 Generally, the predictive element of prophetic utterances are unconditional, i.e., they invariably will come to pass.
 That is one of the ways to test a prophet.
 If his or her predictions do not come to fulfillment, then they are not speaking from God (Deut.
 18:21,22).
-Sometimes, however, the message may be conditional in nature, meaning that if the recipient takes heed to the warning, the catastrophe can be prepared for or avoided altogether.
+Sometimes, however, the message may be conditional in nature, meaning that if the recipient takes heed to the warning, the catastrophe can be prepared for or avoided altogether (Jer.
+18:7-10).
 The most significant quality of a prophetic utterance is that it is not the prophet-speaker's own invention.
 It is a revelation given to the person from God, which he or she is to faithfully pass along to the intended recipient.
 In this way, a prophet is described as a spokesperson, or a "mouth", for God (Jer.
 15:19; cf. Ex.
 4:15-17; 7:1,2).
-The other significant aspect of prophecy is that it is spoken.
-The word "prophecy" is from two Greek words which literally mean "to speak before".
+The other significant aspect of prophecy is that it is spoken, or communicated in some fashion.
+The word itself is from two Greek words which literally mean "to speak before".
 The word "before" could refer to either "in front of" someone, or it could be taken as something spoken "ahead of time".
 Until it is spoken, it is only revelation.
-Only when it is expressed is it truly prophetic.
+Only when it is expressed is it truly "prophetic".
 This is why I chose to translate the word as "prophetic-utterance".
+It is important to say, however, that spoken communication is not the only method used by prophetic people.
+Sometimes they will "act out" their prophetic message in some way (e.g., Ezk.
+4:1-17; Acts 21:10,11), or express it through music (I Chron.
+25:1), or write it in a letter (II Chron.
+21:12-19).